Comprehensive Sexuality Education (CSE)

 Most, if not all, of the UN-promoted or UN-funded sexuality programs contain many of the program elements noted above.
 Click here for a special report exposing these UN-supported programs.
 You can also go to StopCSE.org to learn more.

-The Obama administration is at the forefront of the movement at the United Nations to establish “comprehensive sexuality education” for children as young as age ten as an “international human right,” and U.S. representatives at the UN consistently oppose any language advanced by pro-family countries that is intended to protect the rights of parents to guide the sexual education of their children.
+The Obama administration was at the forefront of the movement at the United Nations to establish “comprehensive sexuality education” for children as young as age ten as an “international human right,” and U.S. representatives at the UN consistently opposed any language advanced by pro-family countries that was intended to protect the rights of parents to guide the sexual education of their children.

 In fact, during negotiations at the UN Commission on Population and Development in April 2012, U.S. representatives angered delegates from developing countries because the U.S. sponsored a resolution on maternal mortality, insisting on a provision calling for comprehensive sexuality education worldwide.
 The U.S. then refused to allow a reference recognizing the prior right of parents to guide the education of their children to be included in the resolution, relegating parents to merely having a role in helping guide their children’s education.

 One of the largest purveyors of comprehensive sexuality education programs in the world is International Planned Parenthood Federation (IPPF).
 IPPF’s sexuality programs are designed to raise up the next generation to demand their “sexual rights.”
 For example, an excerpt from IPPF’s publication EXCLAIM!,1 distributed at the United Nations states, “young people . . . are entitled to sexual pleasure and how to experience different forms of sexual pleasure is important for their health.”
 This is what they are teaching to children as young as age 10.
 The EXCLAIM! publication also teaches children how to organize and advocate for their sexual rights.